flipacholas/Architecture-of-consoles/articles/mega-drive-genesis.Rmd.md

 The Background plane, also known as **Plane B**, is a scrollable tilemap (set of tiles) containing **static tiles** [@graphics-macdonald].

 This plane supports six different dimensions: 256x256, 256x512, 256x1024, 512x256, 512x512, and 1024x256.
-Programmers may select the dimension that best suits the requiring scrolling type.
+Programmers may select the dimension that best suits the required scrolling type.

 Each tile can be **flipped horizontally and/or vertically** and have a **priority** set.